JCagle95/Sudoku/README.md

 1. Type Q to Quit Program.
 2. Click on a Block, and type in the digit using Small Number Keypad.
-3. Highlight a block already with digit, Click R and retype the digit.
+3. Highlight a block already with digit, Click R will reset the block
 4. Click "SolveIt!" to solve the puzzle give.
 5. Click "Reset" to refresh the Sudoku and solve the next one.